 Neighbors and eyewitnesses described the scene as chaotic, with gunfire echoing through the neighborhood.

 Authorities urge anyone with information to come forward to assist in the ongoing inquiries.
+It is being investigated as a hate crime against Catholics and as an act of terrorism.

 This story is developing.
 Please check back for updates.